ringcentral/ringcentral-api-docs/docs/authentication/index.md

        * Apps with no user interface are not allowed to use [Auth Code Flow](./auth-code-flow)

     You can check which flows are available for your app on your app's Setting page.

+There are several authorization flows one can use to obtain an access token to call the RingCentral API.
+Choosing the right one will help ensure the security of your customer's data and credentials.

+* **[Auth Code Flow](./auth-code-flow)** (recommended) - a 3-legged authorization flow common for apps accessed via the web, mobile and desktop applications.

+* **[Implicit Flow](./implicit-grant-flow)** - a 2-legged authorization flow common for mobile and desktop apps.

+* **[Password Flow](./password-flow)** - a 2-legged authorization flow suitable for server apps used by a single user account.
+This is by far the easiest authentication scheme to implement, but is considered insecure as it requires servers to store username and password credentials in plain text.

+* **Refresh Token Flow** — a flow used to refresh existing access token regardless of the authorization flow (Authorization Code or Password) that was used for obtaining this access token.
+If refresh token flow is **not** available for your app, you should be using Auth Code or Password flows for obtaining new access tokens.

 ### Learn More